infrawatch/tripleo-ansible-conversion-starter/README.rst

 You can override these by modifying the ``default.inv`` file, or by passing extra vars to ansible-playbook::

-   ansible-playbook -i defauly.inv start_ansibilisation.yml -e myservice=someotherservice
+   ansible-playbook -i default.inv start_ansibilisation.yml -e myservice=someotherservice

 Limitations
 -----------